Commercial Property Insurance Overview

 - 20 days advance notice if cancelled within the first 60 days.

-After the policy has been in force for 60 days or more, the contract cannot be cancelled except when there has been a material misrepresentation, a non-payment of premium, a failure to comply with an underwriting requirement established within the first 60 days, or a substantial change in the risk.
-This does not apply to a policy having a term of less than 60 days.
+After the policy has been in force for 60 days or more, the contract cannot be cancelled except in the case of a material misstatement, a non-payment of premium, a failure to comply with an underwriting requirement established within the first 60 days, or a substantial change in the risk.
+This does not apply to a policy which is specifically rated having a policy term of less than 90 days.

 For Citizens Property Insurance Corporation:

-The same provisions as above apply, except for risks that prior to the date of application that were most recently insured by an insurer that has been placed in receivership.
-Citizens Property insurance Corporation may immediately cancel a policy that has been in effect for 90 days or less for material misrepresentation or failure to comply with the underwriting requirements.
+The same requirements as above apply, except for risks that prior to the date of application were most recently insured by an insurer that has been placed in receivership.
+CPIC may immediately cancel a policy that has been in effect for 90 days or less for material misrepresentation or failure to comply with the underwriting requirements which were established before the inception of coverage.

-For Commercial Residential Policies Underwritten by Authorized Insurers:
+For Commercial Residential Policies Underwritten by Admitted Insurers:

-Examples of such risks are buildings that are owned by a residential condominium association or an apartment building.
-For these risks, an admitted insurer must provide a:
+Examples of such risks are buildings owned by a residential condominium association or an apartment building.
+For these risks, an Admitted insurer must give:

 - 120 days advance notice before the effective date of the nonrenewal or cancellation.